penumbra-zone/penumbra/docs/protocol/src/dex/action/swap.md

 Each swap contains a SwapBody and a zk-SNARK swap proof.

+## Invariants

+The invariants that the Swap upholds are described below.

+#### Local Invariants

+1. The swap binds to the specific trading pair.

+2. The swap binds to a specific claim address.

+#### Local Justification

+1. The swap commitment includes as inputs the trading pair of the two assets, demonstrated in circuit by the [Swap Commitment Integrity](#swap-commitment-integrity) check.

+2. The swap commitment includes as inputs each component of the claim address, demonstrated in circuit by the [Swap Commitment Integrity](#swap-commitment-integrity) check.

+#### Global Justification

+1.1 This action consumes the value of the two input notes (one per asset) consumed and the value of the pre-paid fee to be used by the SwapClaim, and is reflected in the balance by subtracting the value from the transaction value balance.
+Value is not created due to [system level invariant 1](../../transactions/invariants.md), which ensures that transactions contribute a 0 value balance.

 ## Swap zk-SNARK Statements

 The swap proof demonstrates the properties enumerated below for the private witnesses known by the prover: